 Guardianship Attorney Services

-Ledbetter Law Group led by Steven W. Ledbetter, P.L., Attorney at Law, represents family members, alleged incapacitated parties, and other interested parties in guardianship actions, both contested and voluntary.
+Ledbetter Law Group led by Steve W. Ledbetter, Esq., represents family members, alleged incapacitated parties, and other interested parties in guardianship actions, both contested and voluntary.
 Further, representation is provided to help either avoid or mediate the need for contested litigation.

 Florida Guardianship FAQ

 (Chapter 744, F. S.)